-Stitch a sample, photograph it, put in online on your blog, or share it in the Take a Stitch Tuesday Flickr group, or in the TAST facebook group or where ever you hang out online.
+Stitch a sample, photograph it, put in online on your blog, or share it in the Take a Stitch Tuesday Flickr group, or in the TAST facebook group or wherever you hang out online.
 Hashtags are #TASTembroidery and #PintangleTAST on places like Instagram etc. If you have a blog leave a comment on the stitch page In other words if you are doing TAST Detached Chain or if you are doing Beyond TAST either Barred Chain and Alternating barred chain.
-Don’t forget your full web address, including the the HTTP part of the web address so that it becomes a live link.
+Don’t forget your full web address, including the HTTPS part of the web address so that it becomes a live link.
 It means people can visit your site and see what you have done.

 If you need more information the challenge guidelines are on the TAST FAQ page.

 As someone who loves crazy quilting and embroidery, I designed these templates with other stitchers in mind.
 With my templates, you can create hundreds of different patterns to apply to your stitching and crazy quilting projects.
 They are easy to use, totally clear so you can position them easily and they are compact in your sewing box.
 And we laser cut them ourselves in our own studio workshop to ensure the highest quality.